LucyBot-Inc/api-spec-converter/README.md

 Convert between API description formats such as [Swagger](http://swagger.io/) and [RAML](http://raml.org/)

-Currently only supports conversion from Swagger 1.x to Swagger 2.0
+Currently only supports conversion from Swagger 1.x and API Blueprint to Swagger 2.0

 ## Installation
 **Note: api-spec-converter is still in alpha.
 The API is not stable.**